nouex/fight-rona/README.md

 - [ ] add floating likes (Jacob)

 ### Bugs and Small Changes
+- [ ] make the first section -- about.html -- mobile friendly
 - [ ] someone mentioned the blue background doesn't look good, especially with the articles, try something else 🤷
 - [ ] after an article is hovered it loses it's margin
 - [ ] use the same font-family throughout